harshavardhanm07/harshavardhanm07/README.md

 - 👋 Hi, I’m M Harshavardhan
-- 👀 I’m interested in Full stack webdevelopemnt and machine learning
+- 👀 I’m interested in Full stack web developement and machine learning(Beginner).
-- 🌱 I’m currently learning python and machine learning algorithims
+- 🌱 I’m currently learning python and machine learning algorithims.
-- 💞️ I’m looking to collaborate on ML and WebDev projects
+- 💞️ I’m looking to collaborate on ML and WebDev projects.
 - 📫 📫 How to reach me?
 Reach me through  www.linkedin.com/in/m-harshavardhan/ on LinkedIn, or Email mharshaavardhann@gmail.com